 Custom machine types for SAP HANA on Google Cloud are also certified by SAP.
 You can run SAP HANA instances with less than 64 vCPUs as long as you maintain a vCPU/Memory ratio of at least 6.5.

 SAP provides a certified list of Google Cloud configurations for SAP HANA on its website as well.
-For more details, see the Find Certified IaaS Platforms page in the SAP HANA Hardware Directory.
+For more details, see Certified and Supported SAP HANA Hardware Directory.

 Disks and file systems for S/4HANA